Pav85/full-stack-open/part0/excersises/excersise-0.5.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa with note data
     activate server
-    server-->>browser: 201 Created (success, no reload)
+    server-->>browser: 201 Created
     deactivate server

-    Note right of browser: JavaScript instantly shows the new note on the page
+    Note right of browser: JavaScript shows the new note on the page
 ```